-God chose the prophet Ezekiel to preach to the Jews in Babylon.
 While living in exile, Ezekiel’s heart was broken by the devastation of Jerusalem and the carnage he witnessed.
-God revealed what was going to happen in the future.
+God chose the prophet Ezekiel to preach to the Jews in Babylon what was going to happen in the future.

-In chapter 37:1-18 Ezekiel was given the vision of a valley filled with dry bones which represented the whole house of Israel.
+In chapter 37 Ezekiel was given the vision of a valley filled with dry bones which represented the whole house of Israel.
 It pictures the power of God to raise those who are dead and bring forth new life “in Him”.
 The bones are the Jews; and the graves are the nations in which they were buried.
 God’s promise to bring them back to their own land, and to revive His Holy City will be, according to His purpose, in His time, to fulfill all that He promised.
-“Being reborn” as it was explained to Nicodemus is what God promises His people Israel.
-LESSON: Jesus will judge us, and He will restore those who confess their sins.

 Copyright © 2019 by Barbara Alley Hoyle.